-- 1- Preparing the compliance policy and approving it by the Board of Directors, which includes the basis for defining, measuring and controlling these risks. - 2- Evaluating and reviewing all work policies and procedures and make sure of their compliance with the laws and legislations governing the bank's business. - 3- Preparing and adopting a policy dealing with Foreign Account Tax Compliance Act (FATCA) - 4- Engaging with several companies to purchase an automated system to manage FATCA requirements. - 5-Modify account-opening forms to meet the requirements of the FATCA. - 6- Setting a mechanism and procedures to update customer data on continuous basis according to the KYC "Know Your Customer" form and according to the requirements of the Central Bank of Iraq. - 7- Applying and circulating the guide of professional conduct charter to all bank employees. - 8- Preparing and applying compliance matrices that include limiting violations of laws and regulations and confirming compliance with them. - 9- Training and qualifying all bank employees at all levels. - 10- Providing the Higher Committee for Risk and Compliance with periodic reports that include breaches and non-compliance at the level of each bank unit.
+- 1- Preparing the compliance policy and approving it by the Board of Directors, which includes the basis for defining, measuring and controlling these risks. - 2- Evaluating and reviewing all work policies and procedures and make sure of their compliance with the laws and legislations governing the bank's business. - 3- Preparing and adopting a policy dealing with Foreign Account Tax Compliance Act (FATCA) - 4- Engaging with several companies to purchase an automated system to manage FATCA requirements. - 5-Modify account-opening forms to meet the requirements of the FATCA. - 6- Setting a mechanism and procedures to update customer data on continuous basis according to the KYC "Know Your Customer" form and according to the requirements of the Central Bank of Irag. - 7- Applying and circulating the guide of professional conduct charter to all bank employees. - 8-Preparing and applying compliance matrices that include limiting violations of laws and regulations and confirming compliance with them. - 9- Training and qualifying all bank employees at all levels. - 10 Providing the Higher Committee for Risk and Compliance with periodic reports that include breaches and non-compliance at the level of each bank unit instructions and the Money Laundering Law No. (39) for the 2015 and enacting them into law.